benc-uk/tomb-viewer/readme.md

 - Cursors keys or WASD to move
 - Mouse to look around
 - Keys '[' and ']' to move up & down
+- Keys 1 & 2 to rotate the light, 3 & 4 to raise and lower it

 # Status